(First published July 2018) Updated November 2024, October 2025.

 The Problem

-I depend on pleasure to distract me from my huge tension triggered by transitions.
+I depend on pleasure to distract me from huge tension triggered by my decisions.

 The Cause